 - Internal Consulting Skills

-Employers sometimes prefer that job candidates possess voluntary certification from a national organization.
+Employers often prefer job candidates who possess voluntary certification from a national organization.
 Several of these organizations and the certification options they offer include:

 - SHRM-CP (certified professional)